Higher structure maps for free resolutions of length 3 and linkage: Preliminaries

-For formats of type $D_n$ ($(1,n,n,1)$ and $(1,4, n, n-3)$) the critical representations are described in \cite{GW20} and all the maps are explicitly computed in the case where $\FF$ is a split exact complex or a complex obtained by a summing a generic Hilbert-Burch complex of length 2 with a split direct summand.
-For the format of type $E_6$ ($1,5,6,2$) the critical representations are:
+For most formats $(1,r_1,r_2,r_3)$, the Lie algebra $\mf{g}$ is infinite-dimensional as are the critical representations.
+Consequently, resolutions $\mb{F}$ of such formats have infinitely many higher structure maps $w^{(i)}_j$.
+The exceptions are the formats listed in Conjecture~\ref{licciconjecture}; in these cases the graph $T_{p,q,r}$ is a Dynkin diagram.
+Accordingly, we call these the \emph{Dynkin formats}.

-For the other Dynkin formats (also for the cases of modules that are not ideals) the tables describing the critical representations can be found in \cite{LW19}.
+The formats $(1,n,n,1)$ and $(1,4, n, n-3)$ are associated to $D_n$.
+Their critical representations are described in \cite{GW20} and all the structure maps are explicitly computed in the case where $\FF$ is a split exact complex, or the direct sum of a generic Hilbert-Burch complex of length 2 with a split exact complex.
+For the $E_6$ format $(1,5,6,2)$, which we investigate in \S4, the critical representations are:

-In \cite{GW20}, the higher structure maps are computed by choosing generic liftings introducing sets of new variables over $R$, called defect variables.
-In some cases indeed the lift of a cycle is not unique and defect variables were used to add a generic term to a particular choice of a solution (in this paper we do this operation in the last section, where we work with a split exact complex).
-In the notation of \cite{GW20} the maps, computed generically using the defect variables, are denoted by $v^{(i)}_j$, where $i=1,2,3$ denotes the critical representation and $j$ denotes the graded component.
-Through this paper we call $w^{(i)}_{j,k}$ some chosen image of corresponding maps, computed over the ring $R$ without adding new variables.
-The index $k$ here denotes the fact that for formats different from $D_n$ some graded components involve more than one map.
-When this is not the case and there is only one map, we simply use the notation $w^{(i)}_{j}$.
+For the other Dynkin formats, including ones where $r_0 > 1$, tables describing the critical representations can be found in \cite{LW19}.